HuynhManhHung441/LearnEnglish/README.md

 - Duolingo is ***by far the easiest way*** to get started learning English.

+- I’m interested in computers, so I study software development.

 - I made a new  friend at the company.
 We often talk about our projects.

 - Does this software have any function to filter data by column.
 We would like to have that function.